JoTrdl/grunt-dock/README.md

 Grunt-Dock supports main and targets level configuration.

-Here is basic Grunt configuration:
+Here is a basic Grunt configuration:

 ```javascript
 dock: {